fdekeers/mozart-container/README.md

 (or python3 instead of python to suit your OS' python command)

-On Windows, you can also simply double-click on the [windows.bat](./windows.bat) file to run the deployment script and build and run the container, with the default values for the optional command line arguments, that will be described below.
+On Windows, you can also simply double-click on the [windows.bat](./windows.bat) batch file to run the deployment script and build and run the container, with the default values for the optional command line arguments, that will be described below.
+You can not move the batch file, but you can create a shortcut to it that you can place wherever you want on your Windows machine.

 The `-d` option allows to provide the path of a host directory that will be shared with the container.